Industry · 2 min read · By The Toolbox Pro

 What Does "Handyman" Mean in Spanish?

-To put it simply, there is no single perfect Spanish word for "handyman."
-The term depends on where you are.
-In Spain, people say "manitas," which roughly means "handy person" or "someone good with their hands."
-In Mexico and much of Latin America, "todero" is popular.
-It comes from the word "todo," meaning "everything," because a handyman does a little bit of everything.
+There's no single perfect Spanish word for "handyman."
+It changes by location.
+Spain uses "manitas" basically "handy person" or "someone good with their hands."
+Mexico and much of Latin America prefer "todero," which comes from "todo" (everything), since a handyman does a bit of everything.

-Additionally, the formal Spanish phrase "técnico de mantenimiento" translates to "maintenance technician."
-This is the term you will see in official job listings or business contracts.
-It sounds more professional than "manitas" but means the same thing in practice.
-Most Spanish speakers will understand all three versions.
+"Técnico de mantenimiento" is the formal version.
+Maintenance technician.
+You'll see it in official job listings and contracts.
+Sounds more professional than "manitas" but means the same thing on the job.
+Most Spanish speakers will get all three.

 How U.S. Spanish Speakers Talk About Handyman Services

-In fact, in the United States, Spanish-speaking homeowners often skip the translation entirely.
-Many simply say "el handyman" or "llama al handyman," mixing English and Spanish.
-This is very common in bilingual communities across the country.
-The English word has been adopted into everyday U.S. Spanish conversation, much like "parking" or "email."
+In the United States, Spanish-speaking homeowners often skip translation altogether.
+Many say "el handyman" or "llama al handyman" mixing English and Spanish together.
+It's common in bilingual communities coast to coast.
+The English word stuck around like "parking" or "email."

-However, if you want to be fully understood by all Spanish speakers, use "persona hábil para reparaciones del hogar."
-That phrase means "a skilled person for home repairs."
-It is longer, but it leaves no room for confusion.
-For a quick, casual conversation, though, "handyman" works just fine in most U.S. markets.
+Want everyone to understand?
+Try "persona hábil para reparaciones del hogar" (a skilled person for home repairs).
+Longer, but no confusion.
+For quick, casual talk, "handyman" works fine in most U.S. markets.

 The Best Spanish Phrases for Marketing Handyman Services

-Additionally, phrases like "reparaciones del hogar" (home repairs) and "arreglos en casa" (fixes around the house) work well in ads.
-Keep it short and clear.
-Spanish-speaking homeowners searching online often type "handyman cerca de mí," which means "handyman near me."
-Including that phrase on your website can help you show up in local search results.
+"Reparaciones del hogar" (home repairs) and "arreglos en casa" (fixes around the house) both work well in ads.
+Keep it short.
+Spanish speakers searching locally type "handyman cerca de mí."
+Put that phrase on your site to help your ranking.

 Regional Differences: Spain vs. Latin America vs. U.S.

-Here is the key thing to understand: Spanish is not one single language.
-It has dozens of regional versions, and word choices vary a lot.
-In Spain, "manitas" is the go-to word.
-In Colombia and Venezuela, "todero" is very common.
-In Mexico, you might hear "mantenimiento general" or just "handyman."
-Knowing your audience helps you pick the right word.
+Spanish isn't one language.
+It has dozens of regional flavors, and word choices shift a lot.
+Spain says "manitas."
+Colombia and Venezuela favor "todero."
+Mexico uses "mantenimiento general" or just "handyman."
+Know your audience, pick the right word.

-On the other hand, if you are a homeowner looking to hire help, you do not need to stress about the perfect word.
-In 2026, most Spanish-speaking tradespeople in the U.S. will understand "handyman" right away.
-That said, using "reparaciones del hogar" or "servicios de mantenimiento" in a job posting will attract more responses.
-It shows respect for the language and the culture.
+If you're a homeowner hiring help, don't overthink it.
+Most Spanish-speaking tradespeople in the U.S. know "handyman" instantly.
+Using "reparaciones del hogar" or "servicios de mantenimiento" in a job posting pulls more responses though.
+Shows respect for the language and the culture.

-Meanwhile, whether you call it "manitas," "todero," or just "handyman," the cost stays the same.
-In 2026, the average handyman charges between $75 and $125 per hour in the U.S. Smaller jobs like fixing a leaky faucet or patching drywall might cost $100 to $250 total.
-Larger jobs, like replacing flooring or installing fixtures, can run $500 or more depending on materials.
+Call it "manitas," "todero," or "handyman" the cost doesn't change.
+Average handyman rates run $75 to $125 per hour in 2026.
+Small jobs like a leaky faucet or drywall patch cost $100 to $250 total.
+Bigger work, like flooring or fixture installation, runs $500 or more depending on materials.

 The Bottom Line

-To put it simply, "handyman" in Spanish is "manitas" in Spain, "todero" in Latin America, and often just "handyman" in the U.S. For business use, "servicios de mantenimiento" is your best bet.
-No matter what language you speak, get a free estimate from The Toolbox Pro — describe your project online for an instant price.
+"Handyman" in Spanish is "manitas" in Spain, "todero" in Latin America, and usually just "handyman" in the U.S. For business, "servicios de mantenimiento" works best.
+No matter what language you speak, get an instant estimate from The Toolbox Pro.
+Describe your project online and get a price right away.

 Need help with this?